scloud19/SECipedia/AWS/aws_elb.md

 ELB (Elastic Load Balancer)
   After sitting up the ELB, make sure to change your 'A' records in Route 53 so they point to the DNS name of the ELB.

+  You can place EC2 instances behind the ELB